smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

     ## 19 washing…          97.3           18           11.1            12.2
     ## # … with 1 more variable: change_perc_point <dbl>

-### Fact: Broadway East has ~1,000 spaces to put a tree, but most require breaking concrete
+### Fact: Broadway East has \~1,000 spaces to put a tree, but most require breaking concrete

-"The city has identified about a thousand spaces in Broadway East where new trees could go, but 96% are currently covered by sidewalk."
+“The city has identified about a thousand spaces in Broadway East where new trees could go, but 96% are currently covered by sidewalk.”

 #### Supporting Code